 A quick conversation and analysis, however, revealed a different issue.
 In his job search he was targeting a niche industry, in a narrow geographic area— in which there were only 13 companies.
 Each company had only one position that would be suitable for him; all 13 positions were currently filled.
 Upon doing this analysis, it suddenly became clear to him why things were taking so long.
 First he would have to wait for one of those 13 positions to become vacant, and then he would have to compete with hundreds (or more) of other applicants!

 To move beyond targeting just 13 positions, he created a plan that 1) expanded his search geographically to include more companies, and 2) added sectors beyond hedge funds that would be looking for a senior marketing executive.
-In the end, his new plan identified roughly 200 potential positions (a rule of thumb that us Five O’Clock Club coaches use that helps ensure you’ll get interviews quickly), up from the original 13, across all his job targets.
+In the end, his new plan identified roughly 200 potential positions (a good rule of thumb to help ensure you’ll get interviews quickly), up from the original 13, across all his job targets.
 He quickly started reaching out (directly and through networking) to his new target organizations, landing meetings, interviews, and ultimately job offers.

 By the way, don’t worry about precisely identifying the exact number of positions available at a given company—this is just a back-of-the-envelop calculation. “roughly 10,” “roughly 50” etc. will do fine.
 The idea here is to create awareness of the potential in your job search.
 This way you won’t accidentally kid yourself into thinking you’ll have a quick search, when the lack of potential positions means you’re in for a long haul.